The right EA isn't an admin hire. It's a strategic hire.

 Where we place Executive Assistants

-Our mandates span the US and UK, with particular depth in the cities where financial services and technology leadership is concentrated.
+Our mandates span the US and UK, with particular depth in the cities where senior leadership is concentrated.

-In the United States, we're most active in New York, where the majority of our financial services mandates are based, and across other major hubs including Chicago, Washington DC, Dallas, Houston, San Francisco, Miami, and Boston.
-In the UK, London remains the center of gravity for most of our mandates, though we work with firms operating across the country.
+In the United States, we're most active in New York, with significant work across Chicago, Washington DC, Dallas, Houston, San Francisco, Los Angeles, Miami, and Boston.
+In the UK, London remains the center of gravity for most of our mandates, though we work with principals and firms operating across the country.

-Internationally, we're increasingly active in Dubai and other financial centers where US and UK-headquartered firms have established leadership teams.
+Internationally, we're increasingly active in Dubai, Geneva, and other major centers where US and UK-headquartered firms have established leadership teams or where senior principals base their personal lives.

-We place EAs supporting individual partners and founders, EAs working within larger Office of the CEO functions, and team EAs supporting senior leadership groups.
+We place EAs supporting individual partners and founders, EAs working within larger Office of the CEO functions, EAs embedded inside private households, and team EAs supporting senior leadership groups.
 The role scope varies.
 The standard doesn't.

 The return on this hire

 It's rarely talked about in these terms, but it should be.
-A senior EA working at full effectiveness is creating real commercial value, not in a way that shows up cleanly on a P&L, but in the compounded effect of a principal operating at a higher level every day.
+A senior EA working at full effectiveness is creating real commercial and personal value — not in a way that shows up cleanly on a P&L or a household ledger, but in the compounded effect of a principal operating at a higher level every day.
 Better decisions made faster.
 Fewer things falling through the cracks.
 Relationships managed with more care and consistency.
-Time protected and directed toward what actually generates returns.
+Time protected and directed toward what actually matters.

 The inverse is also true.
 A mis-hire at this level is costly in ways that go beyond the fee and the time lost.
 It creates friction, erodes trust, and in some cases damages relationships that took years to build.
 Getting it right the first time matters.

 If you're looking for an Executive Assistant and you're serious about the quality of the hire, we'd be glad to have a conversation.
-We work on a retained basis with a limited number of clients at any one time, which means when we take on a mandate, it gets our full attention.
+We work with a limited number of clients at any one time, which means when we take on a mandate, it gets our full attention.

 Get in touch to discuss your requirements.